threefoldtech/terraform-provider-grid/development.md

 # Development guide (a vision not a reality)

 This terraform plugin has a somewhat non-conventional nature from a terraform perspective.
-Resrouces in terraform in general should be a one-to-one mapping between a rest api object, and the CRUD operations are implemented for each of them.
+Resources in terraform in general should be a one-to-one mapping between a rest api object, and the CRUD operations are implemented for each of them.
 The plugin is different in that a single resource can be a mapping to a multiple resources (e.g. the network/k8s corresponds to a multiple remote deployment on the network's nodes).

-A read operation always preceeds an update or delete, this will be important when discussing the plugin CRUD implementation.
+A read operation always precedes an update or delete, this will be important when discussing the plugin CRUD implementation.

 Another thing to consider is the terraform (weird) behavior on errors in the CRUD operations.
 They are listed below.